nowshad-hasan/cse-resources/topics/others.md

 * 10 Git Commands You Should Know [Medium](https://towardsdatascience.com/10-git-commands-you-should-know-df54bea1595c)
 * Avoiding the messy git history [Medium](https://medium.com/prototyped/avoiding-the-messy-git-history-508c9066e63b)
 * An Introduction to Git Merge and Git Rebase: What They Do and When to Use Them [FreeCodeCamp](https://medium.com/free-code-camp/an-introduction-to-git-merge-and-rebase-what-they-are-and-how-to-use-them-131b863785f)
+* How not to be afraid of git anymore [Neil Kakkar](https://neilkakkar.com/How-not-to-be-afraid-of-GIT-anymore.html)
+* Quick Tip: How to Work with GitHub and Multiple Accounts [Tuts Plus](https://code.tutsplus.com/tutorials/quick-tip-how-to-work-with-github-and-multiple-accounts--net-22574)

 ### Clean Code